 - Estrella TV

-- MundoFOX, FOX's sister network which carries archived programming dubbed in Spanish, along with the myriad of series airing on FOX's networks in Latin America
+- MundoMax (formerly MundoFox), a network owned by Colombian broadcaster RCN which carries archived and original programming dubbed in Spanish; originally launched as a sister network to Fox in cooperation with RCN, and carried the myriad of series airing on Fox's networks in Latin America

 - Telemundo; the #2 Spanish network.
 A sister to NBC.